Columbus Blue Jackets Logo

 Columbus Blue Jackets LogoColumbus Blue Jackets Logo PNG

-You cannot use a single hockey attribute in the emblem to show a direct relationship to hockey and a great love for it.
-It’s proven.
-For example, the team chose the Columbus Blue Jackets logo with a star and a flag in a patriotic style, removing the hockey stick from it.
-She introduced an imbalance in the symbolism and did not like the fans.
+No hockey attribute can be used in the emblem to show a direct connection to hockey and a great love for it.
+This is proven.
+For example, the team chose the Columbus Blue Jackets emblem with a star and flag in a patriotic style, removing the stick from it.
+It created an imbalance in the symbolism and was not liked by the fans.

 Columbus Blue Jackets: Brand overview